pgaljan/excel-dumper/README.md

 # Dumper

-A Python-based ETL pre-processor that flattens Excel files into a predictable CSV format with critical source metadata for easy ingestion into data pipelines.
+Cross-platform Python-based ETL pre-processor that flattens Excel files into a predictable CSV format, preserving key source metadata for easy ingestion into data pipelines.

 ## Features